-Part of these principles needed to repair broken things, includes an ongoing process called "returning resurrection."20 The Divine Principle section explaining this process.
-The account of "returning resurrection" explains the key dynamics and energies that contribute to religious violence and conflict, and further explains the means by which these tragic realities can be dissolved and replaced by loving harmony in the world family of religions.
+Part of these principles needed to repair broken things, includes an ongoing process called "returning resurrection."
+The Divine Principle section on "returning resurrection" explains the key dynamics and energies that contribute to religious violence and conflict, and further explains the means by which these tragic realities can be dissolved and replaced by loving harmony in the world family of religions.
 Reverend Moon's interfaith work combines two restoration processes delineated in the Divine Principle,

-- The two-part "foundation to receive the Messiah," ("foundation of faith," and "foundation of substance")21 - 2.
+- 1. The two-part "foundation to receive the Messiah," ("foundation of faith," and "foundation of substance")23 - 2.
 The process of "returning resurrection."

 According to the Divine Principle and all Unification teachings, implementing these restoration principles is "the Will of God."
 It is something Reverend Moon faithfully sought to carry out.
-For him, like breathing.
-This obedience to "the Will of God" on this particular matter of investing in interfaith harmony began instantly as Reverend Moon started his mission.
-Furthermore, it continued carefully, systematically, and without interruption throughout all the days of his life until he breathed his last.
+For him it is like breathing.
+His obedience to "the Will of God" on this particular matter of investing in interfaith harmony began instantly as Reverend Moon started his mission.